-STEP #1 Appeal violation in writing to the Airport Police Chief.
+Step #1- Appeal the violation in writing to the Airport Police Chief within seven (7) business days of receiving a violation.
 The Chief may rescind the violation if additional information presented establishes innocence.
-A decision will be made within three working days.
+A decision will be made within seven (7) business days from date of receipt of the appeal.
 If the Airport Police Chief is unavailable, an appeal may be initiated at Step 2.

-STEP #2 If not satisfied with the outcome of a Step 1 appeal, an appeal may be brought to the Public Safety & Operations Director within three working days of the Step 1 decision.
-The Public Safety and Operations Director will render a decision within three working days of receipt of such appeal.
+Step #2- If not satisfied with the outcome of a Step 1 appeal, an appeal may be brought to the Public Safety & Operations Director within seven (7) business days of the Step 1 decision.
+The Public Safety and

+Operations Director will render a decision within seven (7) business days of receipt of such appeal.